zaralrubaie/LLM-/README.md

 # LLM-Fine-Tuned DistilBERT Text Classification Model

+## Model
-## ModelThis project fine-tunes [`huawei-noah/TinyBERT_General_4L_312D`](https://huggingface.co/huawei-noah/TinyBERT_General_4L_312D) from Hugging Face Transformers on a binary classification task.
-It is a lightweight BERT model designed for speed and efficiency on resource-constrained environments.It handles class imbalance through careful data splitting and evaluation.
+This project fine-tunes the huawei-noah/TinyBERT_General_4L_312D model from Hugging Face Transformers for a binary classification task.
+- Lightweight and efficient: TinyBERT is optimized for speed and works well on resource-constrained environments.
+- Class imbalance handling: The project uses careful data splitting and evaluation to address class imbalance and ensure robust performance.

 ## Why TinyBERT?

-- Much faster and smaller than BERT-base
+- Much faster and smaller than BERT-Base
 - Suitable for deployment on low-resource devices

 ## Files